hamvocke/hamvocke.github.io/_drafts/2015-10-27-remote-pair-programming-with-tmux.md

 <hr>
 **Footnotes**

-[^1]: just in case it's not obvious by now: I strongly believe in the benefits of pair programming.
-Ever since I joined ThoughtWorks I see the advantages on a daily basis.
-Your mileage may vary, though.
-There are tasks that greatly benefit from pairing while others (especially simple ones) could be better tackled by an individual developer.
-[^2]: If you don't feel familiar with tmux or need a quick refresh take a look at my [introductory guide to tmux](/blog/a-quick-and-easy-guide-to-tmux/).
+[^1]: If you don't feel familiar with tmux or need a quick refresh take a look at my [introductory guide to tmux](/blog/a-quick-and-easy-guide-to-tmux/).